Shriyanshu1/Shriyanshu1/README.md

 - 🔭 I’m currently working on enhancing my open-source skills.
-- 🌱 I’m currently learning to codein java and kotlin. plus, improving my pixel art.
+- 🌱 I’m currently learning to code in java and kotlin. plus, improving my pixel art.

 - 👯 I’m looking to collaborate on open-source platforms to some of my favourites.
 - 📫 How to reach me: